 Cravings for sleeping pills

-If you find yourself craving sleeping pills, even when it is not the time for bed, then this is a definite sign you may have become addicted to sleeping pills.
+Craving sleeping pills is a definite sign that a patient may have become addicted to sleeping pills.
 It is not normal for the body to crave a foreign chemical.
-So, if you find yourself craving a specific sleeping pill, then it could be a sign your body has become used to it, and now wants to have this chemical regularly.
+So, if patient is found craving a specific sleeping pill, then it could be a sign that their body has become used to it, and now wants to have this chemical regularly.

 Memory loss can be another sleeping pill addiction symptom.
 This symptom typically occurs if a person is abusing sleeping pills and using them more than he or she should.
 Memory loss also occurs when other substances are being abused, such as alcohol.
-If you are experiencing sleeping-pill caused memory loss, then it should be a wakeup call to you that you may have a sleeping pill addiction.
+Moreover, alcohol and sleeping pills taken together exaggerate the possible side effects.
+If one is experiencing sleeping-pill caused memory loss, then it should be a wakeup call to seek sleeping pill addiction treatment.

-Slurred speech is another one of the vital sleeping pill use signs.
+No matter how long sleeping pills take to kick in, slurred speech is another one of the vital sleeping pill use signs.
 This is another symptom that can occur with alcohol use, like memory loss.
-So, if you notice that you have slurred speech, or that someone around you is having slurred speech, then it could be a sign that sleeping pills are being used.
+If slurred speech has been noticed, then it could be a sign that sleeping pills are being used.

 This means that the person is walking funny, or cannot walk in a straight line.
 If a person has recently used sleeping pills, then there is a good chance that their gait may be a little unsteady.
 If he or she has taken a larger dose of sleeping pills, then the gait will tend to be significantly more unsteady.